Natrona County High School

-Families are invited to participate in the NCHS Parent-Teacher-Student Association, as well as the district’s Connections group.
+Families are invited to participate in the NCHS Booster Club, as well as the district’s Connections group.

 NCHS teachers and staff believe that every student can be successful at NCHS.
 The school offers multilevel courses in math, language arts, social studies and science.
 In addition to outstanding academic core programs, Natrona County High School has rich offerings in electives for students, including fine and performing arts, as well as an extensive selection of foreign language classes, including Russian.
 Career technical education offers a vast assortment of career trades, agri-science, business education, and family and consumer science.
 Physical education facilities are exemplary, including an indoor track, weight room, physical fitness center, and multipurpose outdoor facility.
 NCHS is proud to offer Junior ROTC, which has been a tradition at the school community since October 1913.

 The No. 1 priority is academic excellence, but NCHS activities and extracurricular programs are among the finest in the Rocky Mountain region.
 NCHS offers every extracurricular activity sanctioned by the Wyoming High School Activities Association.